ibz-arain/DocMate/README.md

 ### ⚖️ **Proprietary Software License**

-**© 2024 DocuMate.
+**© 2024 DociMate.
 All Rights Reserved.**

-DocuMate is proprietary software exclusively owned and developed by Ibrahim Arain and the DocuMate development team.
+DociMate is proprietary software exclusively owned and developed by Ibrahim Arain and the DociMate development team.
 This software and all associated intellectual property are protected by copyright law and international treaties.

 **⚠️ IMPORTANT LEGAL NOTICE:**